JasonTarka/a11y-examples/README.md

 ### It's All About Context

 Context is the most important aspect of a webpage, no matter your perspective.
 What is the page for?
-What is it for?
-Where are you?
+How do you use it?
+Where are you on it?
 Whether you're someone who likes to tab between links and form elements, someone who clicks things with the mouse, or someone who uses a screen-reader to navigate a page, context is everything.